-Location A-weighted equivalent continuous sound level A, $L{Aeq}(T)$, in dB(A) Location Grade 1 Grade 2 Grade 3 Staircases and corridors in crew areas 70 73 75 1 Equipment switched on but not employed and a set of the set nitting.
-2 Equipment switched on but not pro cessing.
-3 Measurement carried out with a windscreen microphone protection.
-4 A toleron of Γ $dD(A)$ movies of a at lass these Ores frame i
+Location A-weighted equivalent continuous sound level A, $L{Aeq}(T)$, in dB(A) Location Grade 1 Grade 2 Grade 3 Staircases and corridors in crew areas 70 73 75

-4 A tolerance of 5 dB(A) may be accepted for measurements at less than 3 m from ventilation inlet/outlet.
+- 1 Equipment switched on but not emitting. - 2 Equipment switched on but not processing. - 3 Measurement carried out with a windscreen microphone protection. - 4 A tolerance of 5 dB(A) may be accepted for measurements at less than 3 m from ventilation inlet/outlet.